Irish language policy of Northern Ireland Executive criticised

 "It is worth noting that the Executive does meet its commitments in law, including the St Andrews Agreement Act.

 "The debate around an Irish language act has ended as it is clear that no cross-community support exists for such a proposal but it is clear that the Irish language is funded and supported by the Executive in line with its commitments."

 Ulster Unionist Michael McGimpsey said: "The Council of Europe cannot make binding laws and seems oblivious to the fact that the 1998 Belfast Agreement was the settlement regarding minority languages in Northern Ireland and we have fulfilled our obligations under it.

 "There are a number of human rights issues within European borders which the Council of Europe should be busying itself with.
 The position of the Irish language in Northern Ireland is not one of them."

 However, Niall Comer, of the Irish language body Conradh na Gaeilge welcomed the report.

-"The lack of political consensus on the Irish language, and the 'persisting hostile climate' in the Stormont assembly as noted in the report of The Council of Europe, has long hindered the development of a much-needed Irish Language Act to protect the rights of Irish speakers on this island," he said.'Highly contentious'
+"The lack of political consensus on the Irish language, and the 'persisting hostile climate' in the Stormont assembly as noted in the report of The Council of Europe, has long hindered the development of a much-needed Irish Language Act to protect the rights of Irish speakers on this island," he said.